Biology

 What Can I Expect as a Biology Student?

 - The biology program builds knowledge and skills that prepare students for success in continued biology education.
-Students who complete the program acquire a broad foundation of biological knowledge and skills.

 - Work with an advisor to develop a plan that meets your personal and academic goals.